Betsy Rivers Jackes: Career

 Jackes initially began work as a tutor in botany at UNE in 1957, before taking on the same role at the University of Queensland (UQ) in 1963.
 From 1973 through to 2018 she was a lecturer at James Cook University (JCU) in Townsville, Queensland, where she headed the Tropical Plant Sciences Department, and was deputy head of the School of Tropical Biology.
 She is the author (or co-author) of many papers, articles, and environmental consultancy reports, and has published a number of books.

 On Thursday, 24 March 2021, Jackes was presented one of the highest JCU awards, a Doctor of Science honoris causa, the sixth awardee for that degree at the university.
 This was for her sustained contributions to discovering and cataloguing tropical flora in northern Queensland, continued work with plant systematics and the ecology of the tropical flora.

 Jackes was appointed a Member of the Order of Australia in the 2023 Australia Day Honours.

+The standard author abbreviation Jackes is used to indicate this person as the author when citing a botanical name.
+Prior to her marriage, the author abbreviation B.R.Paterson was used.